 - Where do I find drivers on Windows 10?

 - Where can I find installed drivers?

 - How do I see all my drivers?

 This post is going to answer all these questions.
-We all know about drivers, and without drivers, your PC hardware is useless.
+We all know about drivers, and your PC hardware is useless without drivers.
 If you are using Windows 10, you already know that Microsoft pushes drivers with the Windows update.
 However, it is possible to stop the automatic update of drivers on Windows 10 without any third-party tool.
 It is also possible to update the drivers manually on Windows 10, and even you can backup and restore device drivers.
 If you prefer to use a third-party freeware tool, you may like to use Snappy Driver Installer, DriverBackup, Double Driver, or DriverMax.